ctphoenix/Python-Course-Material/chapter9.md

 In this exercise, we will import our necessary libraries and read in the data.

 *** =instructions
-- First, let's import several libraries we will use.
-We will primarily use submodules in **sci-kit learn** (`sklearn`) for model fitting, and `matplotlib.pyplot` for visualizations.
+- First, we will import several libraries. **sci-kit learn** (`sklearn`) contains helpful models for fitting, and we'll use `matplotlib.pyplot` for visualizations.
 Of course, we will use `numpy`, `scipy`, and `pandas` for data manipulation throughout.
--  Now let's read in the dataset.
-(NOTE: This dataset has already undergone some json and other preprocessing, per Matt's Jupyter Notebook.
-This may be included at will!)

 *** =hint
--
+-  You don't need to do anything, just take a look at the imports.

 *** =pre_exercise_code
 ```{python}